FAI-Solutions/move-window-between-desktops/README.md

 1. Check if AHK icon still appears in the tray (the `.ahk` file might be blocked by Windows Defender)
 2. Check for a newer **VirtualDesktopAccessor.dll** at the [releases page](https://github.com/Ciantic/VirtualDesktopAccessor/releases) — Windows updates can break the DLL
-3. Check this repository for an updated script version
+3. Check this repository for an updated version
 4. [Open an issue](/FAI_Solutions/MoveWindowVDesk/issues) and describe your problem (include your Windows build number)

 ---